asidko/spring-kafka-demo/README.md

 There are minimum files here, so you can see more code at a glance, but do not forget to keep a good project structure.

+Additional notes:

+- Kafka messages unique identifiers.
+  Consider having some translation UUID field in your Kafka message headers or as a message key, you will be able to look for all operations related to this identifier.

+- You should ensure that every log has context information.
+  Consider adding a user identifiers, such as id or email in headers,
+  to be able to log it even before parsing and processing the message.